heineborell/swe-for-ds/README.md

 serve the application.
 Gunicorn handles sending requests to the different workers it controls.
 [Gunicorn configuration docs](https://docs.gunicorn.org/en/stable/configure.html)

-To run the flask server from within the `serving/` directory:
+To run the flask application using gunicorn from within the `serving/` directory with two workers:

 ```bash
 gunicorn src.flask_server:app --bind 0.0.0.0:8000 --workers 2 --worker-class gevent